-Things to check if PayPal payments are not working
+These are things to check if PayPal payments are not working.

 Are you getting specific error messages?